jfulch/imgduptika/readme.md

 ## Resutls

-If you are only here looking oft the results of the pdf anayasis you can find the sample article that was used here: [The Prevalence of Inappropriate Image Duplication in Biomedical
+If you are only here looking for the results of the pdf anayasis you can find the sample article that was used here: [The Prevalence of Inappropriate Image Duplication in Biomedical
-Research Publications](./PrevalenceInappropriate.pdf) and you can find the results of the anaysys here: [analysis.md](./analysis.md)
+Research Publications](./PrevalenceInappropriate.pdf) and you can find the results of the tika anaysys here: [analysis.md](./analysis.md)

 ## Features